 The Igarapé Institute is a “think and do” tank – committed to both reflection and action.
-The Institute scaled-up its work on both fronts in 2016.
-The Institute increased its “thinking” in terms of public debate and publications.
-It also expanded its “doing” through the design and expansion of digital applications and direct action with governments, business and non-government entities.
+The Institute advanced its work on both fronts in 2017.
+The Institute increased its “thinking” in terms of stimulating public debate, providing technical advice and generating high quality research and publications.
+It also expanded its “doing” through the design and deployment of digital applications and direct action with governments, business and non-government entities.
 There were notable increases in outputs and outcomes during the year.

 The Igarapé Institute has expanded its potential to convene key actors across core thematic areas and its capacity to produce evidence-informed and action-oriented research.
 The directors were invited to deliver keynote lectures at some of the world’s top speaking venues, and Igarapé researchers participated in a range of conferences, consultations, seminars, panel discussions and other events throughout the year, continuing to broaden the Institute’s regional and global networks in 2017.

 “Amazing work, congratulations!
 Thank you for the leadership, the region truly needs these kind of initiatives.”

 “Congratulations on the beautiful work that the Institute has done.”

 In 2017, the Igarapé Institute produced 40 publications, an increase of one-third over 2016.
 Some 22 of the 40 were Strategic Notes and Papers, Policy Briefs or Homicide Dispatches, published in three languages, Portuguese, English and Spanish.
 Another 18 publications were produced together with our partner experts and institutions.
 Igarapé Strategic Papers, Notes and articles were downloaded 38,844 times in 2017, a 26 percent increase over 2016 (30,800).